rhysmeister/aws-certified-sysops-admin-associate-exam-notes/domain_1/1_ec2_web_console.md

   * Click "Launch instance"
   * Click "View all instances" and wait for the status checks to stabilize.

-# Create a IAM Role for Cloudwatch and assign the instances
+# Create a IAM Role for Cloudwatch and assign it to the instances

 * In the EC2 Console select an instance
 * Actions > Security > Modify IAM role > Create new IAM role